Neurodata Without Borders Extracellular Electrophysiology Tutorial

 Extracellular Electrophysiology

 In order to store extracellular electrophysiology data, you first must create an electrodes table describing the electrodes that generated this data.
-Extracellular electrodes are stored in an electrodes table, which is also a DynamicTable. electrodes has several required fields: x, y, z, impedence, location, filtering, and electrode_group.
+Extracellular electrodes are stored in an electrodes table, which is also a DynamicTable. electrodes has several required fields: x, y, z, impedance, location, filtering, and electrode_group.
+Electrodes Table

 'colnames', {'location', 'group', 'group_name', 'label'}, ...